cesconettoedu/test_tab_arrastar/README.md

 #### App:

-- Navegation through Bottom Tabs and dragging to the sides of the screen.
+- Navegation through Bottom Tabs and dragging to the sides of the screen with react navagation.

 #### Page One: